Astavakrasana: Etymology and origins

-The pose is unknown in hatha yoga until the 20th century Light on Yoga, but the pose appears in the 1896 Vyayama Dipika, a manual of gymnastics, so Norman Sjoman suggests that it is one of the poses adopted into modern yoga in Mysore by Krishnamacharya.
+The pose was unknown in hatha yoga until the 20th century Light on Yoga, but the pose appears in the 1896 Vyayama Dipika, a manual of gymnastics, so Norman Sjoman suggests that it was one of the poses adopted into modern yoga in Mysore by Krishnamacharya.
 The pose would then have been taken up by his pupils Pattabhi Jois and B. K. S. Iyengar.

 Mythology

 According to B. K. S. Iyengar's Light on Yoga, Astavakra was believed to be the spiritual guru of King Janaka, father of Sita.
 When he was in his mother's womb, his father Kagola recited the Vedas inaccurately, making the unborn child laugh.
 Kagola, furious, put a curse on the baby to be born bent in eight places, "Astavakra" meaning eight bends.
 Kagola was defeated in debate with the court scholar, Vandi.
 The young Astavakra beat Vandi in argument, and became Janaka's guru.
 His father blessed him for this, and his deformity vanished.